Introduction: Arduino Controlling Led With HC-06 Bluetooth Module

 - Command line (terminal)

-In this tutorial, we are using the first tab with big led, just sufficient enough to send two characters.
+In this tutorial, we are using the first TAB with big led, just sufficient enough to send two characters.

-In these following pictures I will show you how to use my app.
+In these following pictures I will show you how to use the app.
 I will show you how to search for nearby devices, how to pair with the module we are using, and how to set up the data sent from the app.
 If you feel confused, pause and go back to previous steps until you get it working.
-However, if you still have problems let me know firstname.lastname@example.org, I will respond within 24h hours :)
+However, if you still have problems let me know email@example.com, I will respond within 24h hours :)

 - Open the app, slide through the intro, hit SEARCH button and search for nearby devices